Chapter 01

 The layoff.

-The next Monday I got up at the same time I would have gone to work.
+So the next Monday I got up at the same time I would have gone to work.
 I sat down at my desk with a stack of programming books and started teaching myself to code.

 I did that the next Monday too.
 And the one after that.